 Rio del Rey Bridge

-"Rio del Rey Pedestrian Bridge" is informed by a collaboration of sunlight and lighting, creating an ever-changing visual display during crossing for school children of the community, its primary passengers.
-Bridge span enclosure is total, composed of perforated staggered pattern aluminum panels.
-This provides safety, shade, complete exterior views and airflow.
+"Rio del Rey Pedestrian Bridge” completed in 2021, Phoenix, AZ., provides passage over a major freeway separating children from their schools.
+The bridge responds in a collaboration of sunlight, lighting, color and material to distract from the long passage.
+Span enclosure is total, composed of perforated, staggered-pattern panels, providing safety, shade, complete exterior views and airflow.
 Tilted, alternating polycarbonate panels above cast shards of color over the patterned interior.
-In daylight, the interior bridge provides a constant performance with its collaborator – the sun.
-At night, blue lighting combined with safety light bathes the interior, in a deep, quiet drama.
+In daylight, the bridge provides a constant, riotous performance that is both ocean and hourly marker with its collaborator, the sun.
+At night, blue filters, bathe the interior in deep, quiet drama - the bridge sleeps.

 The “Z” alignment of the steel truss bridge is formed by two ramps connecting the 425’ span, 18’ above the freeway, 12’ W. Interior clearance is 10’.

-Collaboration: Keith Crawford, Architect; Don Happ, DH Lighting Solutions Lighting Designer; Magnum Companies, Fabricator; Stinger Bridge & Iron, Fabricator
+Collaboration: Keith Crawford, Architect; Don Happ, DH Lighting Solutions, Lighting Designer; Greg Brockman, Magnum Companies, Fabricator; Stinger Bridge & Iron, Fabricator

 Commission: City of Phoenix Office of Arts & Culture Public Art Program; Street Transportation Dept; Percent-for-Art funds; Street Transportation Capital